ktaylor63/southeast/site/content/gulf-restoration/next-steps/focal-area/coastal-bend.md

  - Facilitate conversations between water providers and user groups to identify water-sharing concepts and to understand interests, conflicts and/or concerns of the stakeholders.
  - Develop a collaborative strategy to consider concerns and identify potential solutions to meet needs for wildlife and people; for example, consider the approach of the Edwards Aquifer Recovery Implementation Program.

-> Create a conservation network of lands through conservation easements or acquisition of grassland savanna and prairies, woodlands, and riparian areas.
+> Create a conservation network of lands through conservation easements or acquisition of grassland savanna and prairies, woodlands and riparian areas.

 ### Next Steps